top of page

 His debut short film AGYA won the ARRAY Now & Getty Images Grant and the Best Documentary Award at the BFI Future Film Festival.
 Essel’s subsequent work, ALLUMUAH, was recognised as Best Experimental Film of the Year by Vimeo.

-Essel’s moving image works have been exhibited and screened internationally at prestigious venues such as BFI Future Film Festival, 2019, BlackStar Philadelphia Film Festival, 2019, 2020, Tribeca Film Festival 2020, and the Clermont-Ferrand International Short Film Festival (2020).
-His work has also been showcased at Whitespace Creative Arts Foundation, Lagos, Sarah Kravitz Gallery, London, and ICA Boston.
+His work has been exhibited and screened internationally including the BFI Future Film Festival, BlackStar Film Festival, Tribeca Film Festival, and the Clermont-Ferrand International Short Film Festival.
+It has also been showcased at Whitespace Creative Arts Foundation, Sarah Kravitz Gallery, and the Institute of Contemporary Art Boston.

 BFI_WHITE.png